Aiden01/Arlia/README.md

  - Choice of an intrinsic paradigm according to needs (mainly **purely functional** or **purely object-oriented**);
  - Better **loop** management ;
  - Better **array** management ;
- - Integrated template management ;
+ - Integrated **template** management ;
  - Readable and **pretty syntax** ;
  - No cost abstraction ;
  - Simple and **intuitive object creation** ;
- - Customizable language (properties can be modifie or added) ;
+ - (Customizable language (properties can be modifie or added)) ;
  - Close to assembler but also very **high level** (much more important than in C-like) ;
  - Compile a **readable and reusable assembler code**, without DLL (except if necessary depending on the project) ;
  - Has a **fast** but **efficient** compiler ;
  - Has a more **advanced object oriented definition** (= closer to the original) than most current OO languages.

 One of the particularity of this language is simply **the whole that it is**.
 You are master to choose how to program, the language bends to all your desires.
-You want to do **pure functional programming** for the study of mathematical algorithms?
-Or use a **purely object-oriented environment** (very close to the original definition)?
+You want to use a **purely object-oriented environment** (very close to the original definition)?
 Or you just want to create a **stable, but simply robust program**?
 Arlia allows all this.
 Better yet, **these different paradigms are in perfect symbiosis**, and you can make the most of what they offer to design a powerful program, simply and efficiently.
 Indeed, one of Arlia's goals is to propose an optimal development approach via these paradigms while remaining intuitive, and simple.

 ### Standard libraries